mui/material-ui/docs/src/pages/guides/right-to-left/right-to-left.md

 #### 4.3 JSS

-Having installed the plugin in your project, Material-UI components still require it to be loaded by the JSS instance, as described below.
+After installing the plugin in your project, you need to configure the JSS instance to load it.
-Internally, withStyles is using this JSS plugin when `direction: 'rtl'` is set on the theme.
-Head to the [plugin README](https://github.com/alitaheri/jss-rtl) to learn more about it.

-Once you have created a new JSS instance with the plugin, you need to make it available to all the components in the component tree.
+The next step is to make the new JSS instance available to all the components in the component tree.
 The [`StylesProvider`](/styles/api/#stylesprovider) component enables this:

 ```jsx